List of Austin Powers characters: Alotta Fagina

 Alotta Fagina is Number 2's girlfriend and secretary.
 Her name is a parody of Pussy Galore, while her characterization, being Number 2's henchman, is based on Fiona Volpe.
 Number 2 first introduces Austin to her while they are in the casino, and Austin, as with almost every other female character he encounters, is attracted to her.
 Later, while Austin and Alotta were in her jacuzzi she successfully manages to seduce and have sex with him, in order to figure out his true identity (Austin introduced himself as "Richie Cunningham" during the blackjack game).
 She is seen in Dr. Evil's lair, where she threatens to kill Vanessa Kensington, but is instead judo chopped by her.
-It remains unknown whether or not Alotta survived the self-destruction of the lair or not.
+It remains unknown whether or not Alotta survived the self-destruction of the lair.

-In cable rebroadcasts, her name is sometimes censored to "Alotta Cleavage".
+In edited versions of the film, her name is sometimes censored to "Alotta Cleavage" due to the pronunciation of "Fagina" is referenced to a woman’s genitalia.